okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/customize-themes/index.md

 At the top level, Your Okta organization contains a brand, which contains a default theme.
 The default brand is applied to your organization's subdomain/[custom domain](https://developer.okta.com/docs/guides/custom-url-domain/overview/) if you have specified one.

-  > **Note:** At the time of writing each org can only contain one brand and one theme, however we are working on a plan to allow multiple themes and multiple brands per org, so stay tuned!
+  > **Note:** Currently, each org can contain only one brand and one theme.
+However, we are working on a plan to allow multiple themes and multiple brands per org, so stay tuned!

 ### Get brands